Novikov type inequalities for orbifolds: Some algebraic topology ingredients

-\begin{remark} It is worth mentioning that similarly to how they were defined the total homology groups $H_\bullet^{\textnormal{tot}}(G,\mathcal{L})$ it is possible to define total cohomology groups $H^\bullet_{\textnormal{tot}}(G,\mathcal{L})$ as well as to prove a $G$-version of the Eilenberg cohomology isomorphism.
+\begin{remark} Firstly, this Eilenberg $G$-isomorphism also implies that the total groupoid homology with local coefficients in $\mathcal{L}$ is Morita invariant since the usual total singular groupoid homology is Morita invariant, consult \cite{Be}.
+Secondly, it is worth mentioning that similarly to how they were defined the total homology groups $H_\bullet^{\textnormal{tot}}(G,\mathcal{L})$ it is possible to define total cohomology groups $H^\bullet_{\textnormal{tot}}(G,\mathcal{L})$ as well as to prove a $G$-version of the Eilenberg cohomology isomorphism.
 This can be done by mimicking our approach together with the classical constructions, see \cite[p.
 14]{F}. \end{remark}